-Typically, customer data can be deduplicated based on their First Name, Last Name, Date of birth, Street address, Phone, SSN and City.
+Typically, customer data can be deduplicate based on their First Name, Last Name, Date of birth, Street address, Phone, SSN and City.

-Configuring Fuzzy Lookup is a pretty straight-forward process, just select the reference table, the fields you want to compare and set the similarity threshold(roughly a percentage of matching).
-This process can involve a little bit of trial and error while you fine-tune the Fuzzy Lookup to identify the records that are potential duplicates without letting through any false positives.
+Configuring Fuzzy Lookup is a pretty straight-forward process.
+Select the reference table, the fields you want to compare and set the similarity threshold(roughly a percentage of matching).
+This process can involve bit of trial and error while you fine-tune it to identify the duplicate records.

 Fuzzy Lookup evaluates the customer records and compares them based on selected fields.
 Potentially duplicate records then assigned with similarity scores.

 After Fuzzy Lookup, a step to check the similarity scores and group count determines which records are potential dupes.
-The potential duplicates are then exported to an Excel file for review.
+The potential duplicates are to exporte to an Excel file for review.

 When the process is complete, you can view the results in Excel file.
 Here you can see the unique record number assigned to the record, Master record number, percentage of match to the potential duplicate record and percentage of match for each.
 The highlighted values in the screenshot show some of the values that were compared and demonstrate how Fuzzy Lookup can identify potential duplicates despite misspellings, nicknames, and partial matches.